 Shaping the Organic Farming Movement in NJ

-- Increase access to land opportunities for beginning and new farmers.
+- Access to land opportunities for beginning and new farmers.

-- Increase economic opportunities for organic and sustainable farmers in the state
+- Economic opportunities for organic farmers in the state.

-- Increase support for the government entities that support sustainable growing practices, including the programs within the USDA Natural Resources Conservation Service, NJ Department of Agriculture and Rutgers Cooperative Extension and Experiment Station.
+- Support for the government entities that support organic growing practices, including the programs within the USDA Natural Resources Conservation Service, NJ Department of Agriculture and Rutgers Cooperative Extension and Experiment Station.

 - Oppose regulation that supports the use of synthetic chemicals, genetically modified organisms, and other agricultural practices that are detrimental to natural plant systems, degrade water quality or damage soil fertility in the region.